KalpaniAnuradha/lipid-coated-gold-nanoparticle-md-analysis/README.md

 analysis workflow.

 The same general analysis procedures were applied to the other lipid systems reported in the associated publication.
-Files for all seven lipid systems are not included because they would substantially duplicate the example workflows and increase the size of the repository.

 Each analysis folder contains some or all of the following: